nvidia-holoscan/holohub/applications/volume_rendering_xr/README.md

 Review the [HoloHub README document](/README.md#prerequisites) for supported platforms and software requirements.

+The application supports x86_64 or IGX dGPU platforms.
+IGX iGPU, AGX, and RHEL platforms are not fully tested at this time.

 #### Magic Leap 2 Device

 The following packages and applications are required to run remote rendering with a Magic Leap 2 device: